-List of Android Apps That Are Dangerous and harmful to your personal data is summarized and carefully reviewed by Check Point Research
+A list of Android Popular Apps That Are Dangerous and harmful to your personal data is summarized and carefully reviewed by Check Point Research.

 According to a report by Check Point Research, many popular Android apps are putting your personal data at risk due to insecure third-party services.

-The report highlights several different security flaws affecting the 23 different apps available on Google Play, each with 50,000 to 10 million downloads.
+The report highlights several security flaws affecting the 23 apps available on Google Play, each with 50,000 to 10 million downloads.

 Most malicious applications violate collecting and storing user information, developer data, and internal enterprise resources using unsecured real-time databases and cloud storage services.

-Security researchers were able to find insecure cloud databases from 13 apps, meaning outside actors could also access them.
+Security researchers found insecure cloud databases from 13 apps, meaning outside actors could also access them.